KubeOrchestra/.github/SECURITY.md

 ## Contact

-For any questions about this security policy or the security posture of KubeOrchestra, please open a discussion in the [KubeOrchestra Community](https://github.com/KubeOrchestra/community/discussions).
+For any questions about this security policy or the security posture of KubeOrch, please open a discussion in the [KubeOrch Community](https://github.com/KubeOrch/community/discussions).